 Pope Gregory decreed the Gregorian calendar change in 1582 which attributed to the times and seasons change.
 New Year’s Day was changed to January 1st.
 This meant that the pagan celebration of Easter would fall closer with the Passover observance in Scripture.
 Sunday was the day that was named after the pagan sun god Mithras and today is assimilated with the resurrection of Christ.
 Additionally, Easter is a name attributed to the fertility goddess Ostara who would resurrect from the underworld in the spring according to pagan mythology.

-The New Year according to the previous Roman Julian calendar began on April 1st, which was closer to the scriptural Jewish timelines.
+The New Year according to the previous Roman Julian calendar began on April 1st.
+This date was closer to the scriptural Jewish timelines.
 Those who resisted the Gregorian calendar during the change were considered 'April Fools.'
 The common theme of April Fools Day is about hoaxes, pranks and lies.
 It is about trying to convince people that something is true when it isn't.

 The parallels are the same when people try to convince others that Easter has something to do with Christ.
 As followers of Christ, it is important to understand that historical evidence indicates that Easter Sunday is not the true resurrection day of our Saviour.

 According to Jewish timelines, Christ was buried on Thursday around 6:00 pm (Wednesday’s days end) and rose on Saturday evening before sunset when the Sabbath was ending.
-There is much Scriptural evidence to prove this.
+There is evidence in Scripture to prove this.

 Now on the FIRST DAY OF THE WEEK Mary Magdalene came early to the tomb, WHILE IT WAS STILL DARK, and saw the stone already taken away from the tomb. – John 20:1